bradorego/bradorego.com/README.md

 # Deploy

 1) hugo
-2) git push origin master
+2) FTP to bradorego_bradorego@ssh.phx.nearlyfreespeech.net
-3) Aerobatic does the rest
+3) Upload the /public/ directory to the /public/ directory on remote